mfyke/moleculer-microservices-training-module/README.md

 * Create a CRUD application using the Moleculer framework that implements the concepts of microservices

-## Definition of and Benefits of Microservices
+## Definition, Benefits, and Drawbacks of Microservices

 A microservices architecture means that an application is composed of small, loosely coupled, and independent services.
 Services can be updated and changed without needing to redeploy the entire application.